 Over and over again, I have talked to teams that could not believe that Kanban would be useful for them.
 These teams might be development teams, teams with one particular area of focus, project teams, or teams outside IT, just to mention a few.

-I’m not sure where this misconception started, but my guess is that since Agile emerged out of IT and Scrum was mainly seen as the thing to use in software development, what would be left for Kanban, was IT maintenance and support teams.
+I’m not sure where this misconception started, but my guess is that since Agile emerged out of IT and Scrum was mainly seen as the thing to use in software development, what would be left for Kanban, was IT maintenance and support teams (check out the main differences between Kanban and Scrum here).

 Your guess is as good as mine, but knowing what Kanban has to offer any team that does service delivery, maybe backed up by a software system that was initially built to support Kanban, I do get frustrated when the question pops up.
 But I have found that the way forward is to explain that Kanban can be used anywhere if you can answer these 4 question: